collective-soundworks/soundworks/README.md

 Similarly, the `.disconnect(client)` is called whenever the client `client` disconnects from the server.
 It handles all the actions that are necessary in that case.

-The `disconnect` method of the `ServerCheckin` module has to release the player index – so that it can be reused by another client that connects to the server – and reset the client’s player data.
+In our simplified `ServerCheckin` module example, the `disconnect` method has to release the player index — so that it can be reused by another client that connects to the server — and reset the client's player data.

 ```javascript
 disconnect(client) {